WBitencourt/OmniJus/README.md

 - The user can only upload .pdf files; .png and .jpg/jpeg;
 - It must be validated if the files are corrupted;
 - Files must be saved to some cloud service;
-- The user should receive an email with the files attached.
+- The user should receive an email with the files attached;

 ## 🔖 Layout